HERMIT IN THE WOODS

 Christian, conservative, American patriots have found themselves at a disadvantage as a result of the surprise attack coming from leftists, progressives and anarchists, and we are on the defensive.
 The enemy is proving to be more effective in their attack than we are in maintaining and preserving our way of life and our Constitutional

 Republic.
 In battle terminology, we have been routed and scattered.
 Fortunately, there are many people who have awakened and are preparing for difficult times ahead.
 Many people are advocating for a spiritual awakening among Christians, one which calls for discovering our common ground rather than focusing on petty divisions and sectarianism.
-By remaining divided, Christendom faces the threat of failure; but united in the holy order of Jesus Christ we will surely prevail.
+By remaining divided, Christendom faces the threat of failure; but united in the living truth of Jesus Christ, we will surely prevail.

 Dogma, Doctrine, & Denominations Keep Christians Divided